mjpitz/aetherfs/docs/README.md

 - Features
   - HTTP, WebDav, and NFS file server interfaces for ease of interaction
   - REST and gRPC APIs for programmatic interaction
-  - Optional agent that can manage a shared or FUSE file system
+  - Optional agent capabilities that allows it to run as a sidecar
   - Efficiently persist and query information stored in [AWS S3][]
   - Authenticate using common schemes (such as OIDC)
   - Enforce access control around datasets